Once training is complete, you will want to examine the learning progress graphs to determine how well the policy had learned.

 Iteration - The interval in which the weights and biases of a neural network are updated.
 At each iteration, the policy tries to get closer to finding the optimal set of parameters.

-Mean Reward Score Over All Episodes - During training, Pathmind will replay the same "episode" (i.e. simulation run) as many times as possible within a training iteration.
+Mean Reward Score Over All Episodes - During training, Pathmind will replay the same "episode" (i.e. simulation run) as many times as possible.
 At the end of each episode, the final reward is captured and averaged across all episodes in a single training iteration.

 A well formulated reward function will yield a graph similar to the below.
 This usually means that the policy has "converged", meaning it has achieved the best possible outcome.